 You only need a few things to pull together this Sourdough Discard Naan.

-- Sourdough discard: this should be unfed and room temperature.
-This recipe is designed for a 1:1 sourdough discard (1 part water, 1 part flour).
-If your discard has a different ratio, you may need to adjust the flour or water content of the recipe to suit.
+- Sourdough discard: The sourdough discard should be unfed and at room temperature.
+This recipe is designed for a 1:1 sourdough discard (when you feed your starter it's with 1 part water and 1 part flour).
+If your starter has a different ratio, you may need to adjust some of the ingredients in this recipe.

-- Non-dairy plain yogurt: Plain yogurt is key here.
-I use a non-dairy yogurt, but you can use a dairy yogurt as well.
+- Non-dairy yogurt: Make sure to use a plain, unflavored yogurt.
+I use a non-dairy yogurt, but you could also use a regular dairy yogurt here.

 See full recipe below for detailed instructions.

-Once the dough is ready to cook, this goes quickly, so make sure you're ready!
+Once the dough is ready to cook, this process goes quickly, so make sure you're ready!
+The full recipe with detailed directions is at the bottom of this post.

 Storage